pflooky/open-data-contract-standard/docs/README.md

           - table_name_2
           - table_name_3
         transformLogic: sel t1.txn_dt as txn_ref_dt from table_name_1 as t1, table_name_2 as t2, table_name_3 as t3 where t1.txn_dt=date-3
-        transformDescription: defines the logic in business terms; logic for dummies
+        transformDescription: Defines the logic in business terms.
         sampleValues:
           - 2022-10-03
           - 2020-01-28